Women who refused quarantine after Dubai return to leave prison for hotel after bail conditions amended

 Counsel said that Ms McGrath’s mother, who has taken leave from her job, has been looking after her two children.
 However, her mother must return to work in the coming days.

-Mother of one Niamh Mulreany, who also celebrated her 25th birthday in March, had her trip funded by a family member as a gift too.

-Ms Mulreany of Scarlett Row, Essex Street West, Dublin 2, who previously had breast enhancement surgery. had travelled with the intention of undergoing a corrective procedure in Dubai.
+Mother-of-one Niamh Mulreany, who also celebrated her 25th birthday in March, also had her trip funded by a family member as a gift.
+Ms Mulreany of Scarlett Row, Essex Street West, Dublin 2, who previously had breast enhancement surgery, had travelled with the intention of undergoing a corrective procedure in Dubai.

 When they attempted to return to Ireland from Dubai on March 31st, they were informed they had to pay €1,850 in order to quarantine at a hotel upon arrival in Dublin.